Diti2009/Basic-Car-MaintenanceHacktoberfest-accepted/CODE_OF_CONDUCT.md

 enforcement ladder](https://github.com/mozilla/diversity).

 [homepage]: https://www.contributor-covenant.org
+If you join Hacktoberfest not only can yu explore more ideas about coding but also have fun and try out your own codes.

 For answers to common questions about this code of conduct, see the FAQ at https://www.contributor-covenant.org/faq.
 Translations are available at